QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 #### Maximum and minimum thermal output power

-With the COP of the heat pump determined by one of the methods described in the previous section, the maximum and minimum power of the heat pump can be modeled independently, but also in relation to the source and sink temperatures.
-The power is defined as the thermal output of the heat pump.
-In the following the nominal power \(\dot{Q}_{nominal}\) of the heat pump is defined as the highest maximum power value over all possible temperature values and at \(\kappa_{opt}\).
-This is different than in real systems, where the nominal power is defined at a particular pair of temperature values.
-For the model it is important that \(\dot{Q}_{out} \leq \dot{Q}_{nominal}\) in all cases.
+With the COP of the heat pump determined by one of the methods described in the previous section, the maximum and minimum power of the heat pump is modeled independently, but in relation to the source and sink temperatures.
+In general, power of the heat pump is understood as the thermal output of the heat pump here.
+In the following the nominal power \(\dot{Q}_{nominal}\) of the heat pump, user-provided via the input file, is defined as the highest maximum thermal output power value over all possible temperature values and at the part load ratio with the best efficiency \(\kappa_{opt}\).
+This is different than in real systems, where the nominal power is defined at a particular pair of input/output temperature values.
+For the model instead, it is important that \(\dot{Q}_{out} \leq \dot{Q}_{nominal}\) in all cases.

 Comparing available data of many different heat pumps from Stiebel-Eltron[^Stiebel-EltronTool], specifically those with air as the source medium, three important observations can be made: